konveyor/enhancements/enhancements/crane-1.x/crd-v1beta1-deprecation-remoteinstall/README.md

 We will also need to configure Crane 1.6 with a minimum install version of OCP 4.3 due to v1 CRDs.

-##### Strategies if Velero 1.7+ stops supporting v1beta1 CRDs

-It is expected that Velero 1.7+ will stop supporting v1beta1 CRDs, meaning we would need to either

-- Stop upgrading Crane with latest Velero
-- Re-insert the v1beta1 CRD generation code into our fork of Velero, then take on any associated maintenence and test burden of running a modified fork.

 ### Risks and Mitigations

 - _Risk:_ implementing this will require significant rework of how Velero, Restic, mig-log-reader, and our ConfigMaps are set up on the remote cluster.
 We currently carry out these setup tasks using Ansible tasks in mig-operator.
 We would need to create a functional equivalent of this provisioning code in Golang and have it undergo QE regression testing.